Arlanthir/notes/cardmagic.md

 4. Grab the previously drawn card with the right fingers to the bottom of the pack.
 5. Slide off the top card with the left thumb while counting "two".
 6. Count off the remaining 3 cards normally without grabbing the previous one.

+### Double lift

+Lifting the top two cards while appearing to just be showing the top card.

+Usually has two phases:

+1. The *get-ready*: usually catching a pinky break on the top two cards.
+2. The *turnover*: the actual turn of the top two cards.

+## Flourishes

+### Springing the cards

 ## Practice routine